certtools/intelmq/docs/ELK-Stack.md

   }
 }
 ```

+#### Notes

+* It is not recommended to apply any modifications to the data (within the `mutate` key) outside of the IntelMQ.
+All necessary modifications should be done only by appropriate IntelMQ bots.
+This example only demonstrates the possibility.

-I recommend using the `date` filter: generally we have two timestamp fields - `time.source` (provided by feed source this can be understood as when the event happend; however it is not always present) and `time.observation` (when IntelMQ collected this event).
+* It is recommended to use the `date` filter: generally we have two timestamp fields - `time.source` (provided by the feed source this can be understood as when the event happend; however it is not always present) and `time.observation` (when IntelMQ collected this event).
 Logstash also adds another field `@timestamp` with time of processing by Logstash.
 While it can be useful for debugging, I recommend to set the `@timestamp` to the same value as `time.observation`.

 ### Output